 For current cost information about any Lee College Certificate program, visit

 For more information about gainful employment, call 281.425.6389 or email firstname.lastname@example.org.

 Definitions and Glossary

-Identification number used by the U.S. Department of Education’s Office of Post-secondary Education (OPE) to identify schools that have Program Participation Agreements (PPA) so that its students are eligible to participate in Federal Student Financial Assistance programs under Title IV regulations.
-This is a 6-digit number followed by a 2-digit suffix used to identify branches, additional locations, and other entities that are part of the eligible institution.
+Identification number used by the U.S. Department of Education’s Office of Post-Secondary Education (OPE) to identify schools that have Program Participation Agreements (PPA) so that its students are eligible to participate in Federal Student Financial Assistance programs under Title IV regulations.
+This is a six-digit number followed by a two-digit suffix used to identify branches, additional locations, and other entities that are part of the eligible institution.

 The Classification of Instructional Programs (CIP) is a taxonomic coding scheme for post-secondary instructional programs/fields of study that facilitates the organization, collection, and reporting of program data.
 The CIP was developed by the U.S. Department of Education’s National Center for Education Statistics (NCES) and is the accepted federal government statistical standard on instructional program classifications and is used in a variety of education information surveys and databases.

 The 11.0101 CIP code corresponds to programs in Computer Systems Networking and Telecommunications.